voiceittech/VoiceIt2-IosSDK/README.md

 #### Encapsulated Voice Enrollment

 Creates three voice enrollments for user with the given userId(begins with 'usr_') and contentLanguage('en-US','es-ES' etc.) and a given phrase such as "my face and voice identify me".
-Note: Immediately upon calling this method it displays the user and enrollment view controller that completely takes care of the three enrollments, including the UI and then provides relevant callbacks for whether the user cancelled their enrollments or successfully completed them.
+Note: Immediately upon calling this method it displays the enrollment view controller that completely takes care of the three enrollments, including the UI, and provides relevant callbacks for whether the user cancelled their enrollments or successfully completed them.

 ##### *Swift*
 ```swift